 It’s about my music teacher.

 When I was diagnosed with prostate cancer, I was 65 years old and just becoming eligible for Medicare.
-Due to an unfortunate error on my part, I didn’t sign up for Part B, which pays for doctors’ services and other outpatient care, in January of that year, though I rectified that mistake within a month.
-(I had thought that treatment at a...
+Due to an unfortunate error on my part, I didn’t sign up for Part B, which pays for doctors’ services and other outpatient care, in January of that year,...
 Read more